Why Is My Pre-Workout Clumpy? (2 Easy Methods to Fix It)

 Clumpy pre-workout powder, often seen as a nuisance, can be repurposed creatively:

-• Energy pancakes: Incorporate the clumps into your pancake batter to make energizing breakfast pancakes.
+• Energy pancakes: Mix the clumps into your pancake batter for a boost.
 The texture can add an interesting twist while providing a caffeine kick to start the day.

 • Pre-workout coffee: Mix clumps into your morning coffee or espresso for a unique, energizing brew.
 It's an unconventional way to infuse your caffeine boost with workout enhancers.